 Prevention of Alcohol and Drug Abuse

-Rhode Island College is committed to the prevention of alcohol and drug abuse.
-This message for is informational purposes only as required by federal law.
+Please Note: This message for is informational purposes only as required by federal law.
 It is sent to all students and employees.
 As a recipient of federal aid and federal grants, Rhode Island College (“RIC,” the “College”) must certify under the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act of 1989 that it will take certain steps to provide a drug-free environment.

 Rhode Island College supports the laws of the State of Rhode Island regarding the licensing, distribution and consumption of alcoholic beverages; as well as state and federal laws regarding the possession, use, sale, or transfer of illegal drugs and controlled substances.
 It is the responsibility of all members of the College community to abide by those laws.